-Baked Blueberry Lemon Oatmeal Muffin cups make for a healthy way to start the day.
+Baked Blueberry Lemon Oatmeal Muffin Cups make for a healthy way to start the day!
 They’re hearty and delicious, free of all refined flours and sugars and perfect for meal prep.
 These are nutritious and easy to make – you only need one bowl.
 They will quickly become a family favorite.

 Think of these baked blueberry lemon oatmeal cups as a muffin on a mission.
 They are dense, hearty and lightly sweetened, providing you with a muffin you can feel good about eating for breakfast.

 If this recipe seems familiar, it’s because they are a slight twist on my baked apple oatmeal cups, which have become a reader favorite.
-And if you love these, you’ll also enjoy my banana chip oatmeal muffin cups and my pumpkin spice oatmeal muffin cups, and my carrot cake baked oatmeal muffin cups.
+And if you love these, you’ll also enjoy my banana chip oatmeal muffin cups, pumpkin spice oatmeal muffin cups, and my carrot cake baked oatmeal muffin cups.

 Not surprising, that everyone loves the baked muffin cups so much, they are easy to make, super delicious and rather convenient as well.